beat-boards/api-rust-old/README.md

 The choice of PostgreSQL was easy, it's battle tested, complete and the database with the best Rust ecosystem.
 And because of Diesel support of course.
 Redis was a go-to for cache, it has excellent Rust support and no real competiton.

 The database implementation is pretty straightforward, using a R2D2 connection pool, Diesel for ORM and Serde for serialising query responses to JSON.
 The caching implementation also uses a R2D2 connection pool, but directly stores the serialized JSON as chunks.
-In case requests where `start % chunk_size == 0` and `limit % chunk_size == 0`, no serialisation or deserialisation is needed and the preserialised JSON is returned as is with simple string concatenation if required, achieving 2-3x the speed of a database query.
+In case requests where `offset % chunk_size == 0` and `limit % chunk_size == 0`, no serialisation or deserialisation is needed and the preserialised JSON is returned as is with simple string concatenation if required, achieving 2-3x the speed of a database query.

 ### Recommendations